Salim255/master-electron/README.md

 - Then once we created that BrowserWindow, we can load html file into that Chromium browser window , and that by calling (loadFile('html file to load'))
 - Showing window gracefully by using ( ready-to-show event ) this will hide the window to all it's content is loaded

-# Create child and parent electron window
+# Frameless BrowserWindow instances

+- Its useful to deal with window user interface(close bar...)